 Paul was born in Philadelphia in 1957.
 His older brother Fred, who is a professional jazz drummer, motivated Paul to study and perform music at a very young age – he first picked up a saxophone at the age of 8.
 Paul’s teacher and mentor was Robert “Boysie” Lowery, who taught and motivated players such as Clifford Brown, Ernie Watts, and many other jazz musicians on the east coast.
 While Paul was still in high school, he performed in jazz bands, studio sessions, and orchestras such as Valley Forge Music Fair.
 He has backed up such artists as Frank Sinatra, Tony Bennett, Mel Torme, Ella Fitzgerald, Barbra Streisand, Ray Charles, and Lena Horne.
 Before graduating from high school, he studied at Berklee School of Music in Boston.

 After graduating, Paul toured for several years with Gladys Knight, Aretha Franklin, and Ike and Tina Turner.
 He then joined a yearlong world tour with Smokey Robinson.
-Although many musicians nowadays are able to learn the theory of performing by using educational websites, such as elearners, there is perhaps no better way to gain an understanding of such experiences than by touring with prestigious acts such as these.
-His musical education, and career, didn't end there.
+His musical education, and career didn't end there.
 In 1978, Paul and The Duck Soup Band from Philadelphia were offered a recording contract with Warner Brothers Records.
 He worked on the album in San Francisco for one year, and then moved to Los Angeles where he worked as a studio musician.
 He also wrote and played on movie scores and television theme songs, and performed with many famous individual artists, including Jimmy Smith, Bill Medley of The Righteous Brothers, Jack Sheldon, Tex Beneke, Horace Height Jr., The Temptations, the Four Tops, The Drifters, The Platters, The Cadillacs, The Shirelles, and numerous other groups and artists.

 In the summer of 1992 Paul visited Florence, Oregon and immediately fell in love with the town and the surrounding area.
 Paul moved to Florence from Los Angeles in December 1998.
 After arriving in Florence, Paul performed and produced school assemblies recreating the history of jazz.
 He helped raise funds to send the local high school jazz and concert bands to compete in Washington, D.C. and produced other fundraising events, such as Concert by the Lake for the Relief Child Care program, Relay for Life, and Blues for H.U.E.S.
 Paul has also participated in benefits for The Siuslaw Women’s Center and Florence Food Share.